 You’ll definitely want to bring favorite comfort items from home; your toddler’s favorite toy, animal or blanket could make all the difference to keeping things calm or helping soothe them to sleep.
 I’ve even brought sheets from home with me, freshly laundered so the smell is familiar.

-If you feel the pack ‘n play isn’t going to be something your toddler sleeps in, you can request a full size crib in some of the larger Disney resorts (although that request should be made at the time of booking, it’s not guaranteed); you could also ask for bed rails for one of the full size beds in advance or at check in.
+If you feel the pack ‘n play isn’t going to be something your toddler sleeps in, you can request a full size crib in some of the larger Disney resorts (although that request should be made at the time of booking, it’s not guaranteed).
+You could also ask for bed rails for one of the full size beds in advance or at check in.

 If you know you’ll need a crib, or find the pack ‘n play isn’t getting your toddler the sleep they need when you get there, you could consider renting one – Kingdom Strollers also rent cribs.

 If you want to save money, and time, take diapers and swim diapers with you.
 Sure, you can get them in all Disney resorts but the range will be limited (and the price high!).
-If you have a tried and tested sunscreen, take that, remember you’ll need plenty of it (waterproof) in the Florida Sun.
+If you have a tried and tested sunscreen, take that.
+Remember you’ll need plenty of it (waterproof) in the Florida Sun.

-For swimwear, I am a huge fan of high SPF swim suits (or t-shirt and short set); they give extra protection for that soft skin and gives you peace of mind.
-If you can, take 2 sets of swimwear – no toddler likes to put on damp swimmers!
+For swimwear, I am a huge fan of high SPF swim suits (or t-shirt and short set).
+They give extra protection for that soft skin and gives you peace of mind.
+If you can, take 2 sets of swimwear: no toddler likes to put on damp swimmers!

 If your toddler uses a pacifier, make sure you take it (and a spare, would be helpful!).
 Any medicines your toddler uses are a must and it’s really advisable to take some simple, over the counter medications in case your toddler gets sick.
 Disney World with a toddler who has a temperature is no fun, but a dose of Tylenol could make all the difference!

 Research the time of year – Florida has fabulous weather in many months, but there are also months where the daytime temperature is really warm and the evenings may require an extra layer.
 Consider a small blanket for your toddler if in a stroller.
+For more on what to pack, consider our packing list!

 Keeping the fun in your Disney with toddlers trip